isomerpages/moe-queenswaysec/_the-queensway-experience/Academic Departments/Mother Tongue Language.md

 description: ""
 third_nav_title: Academic Departments
 ---
 ### Mother Tongue Language

 #### Department Mission

-To nurture Queenswayans to learn, understand and appreciate Mother Tongue languages and be immersed in the culture.
+To nurture Queenswayans to learn, understand and appreciate Mother Tongue languages and be immersed in their own heritage and culture.

 #### Signature Pedagogy